Imaginary geometry II: reversibility of SLE_\kappa(\rho_1;\rho_2) for \kappa \in (0,4): Introduction

 \begin{theorem} Suppose that $(\p_c : c \in \CC_q)$, $q \in \{L,R\}$, is a conformally invariant family which satisfies the domain Markov property in the sense of Definitions~\ref{def::conf_invariance} and~\ref{def::domain_markov}.
 Assume further that when $c = (D,x,y;z) \in \CC_q$ and $D$ has smooth boundary and $\eta \sim \p_c$, the Lebesgue measure of $\eta \cap \partial D$ is zero almost surely.
 Then there exists $\rho > -2$ such that for each $c = (D,x,y;z) \in \CC_q$, $\p_c$ is the law of an $\SLE_\kappa(\rho)$ process in $D$ from $x$ to $y$ with a single force point at $z$. \end{theorem}

 Theorem~\ref{thm::conformal_markov} is a generalization of the conformal Markov characterization of ordinary $\SLE_\kappa$ established by Schramm \cite{S0} (and used by Schramm \cite{S0} to characterize $\SLE_\kappa$ processes) but with the addition of one extra marked point.
 It is implicit in the hypotheses that $\eta \sim \p_c$ cannot cross itself and also never enters the loops it creates with segments of the boundary or itself as it moves from $x$ to $y$.
-This combined with the hypothesis that $\eta \cap \partial D$ has zero Lebesgue measure almost surely when $D$ is smooth implies that $\eta$ has a continuous Loewner driving function \cite[Section 6.2]{MS_IMAG} and that the evolution of the marked point under the uniformizing conformal maps is described by the Loewner flow (Lemma~\ref{lem::x_differential}).
-The proof makes use of a characterization of continuous self-similar Markov processes due to Lamperti \cite[Theorem 5.1]{LAMP72}.
+This combined with the hypothesis that $\eta \cap \partial D$ has zero Lebesgue measure almost surely when $D$ is smooth implies that $\eta$ has a continuous Loewner driving function \cite[Section~6.2]{MS_IMAG} and that the evolution of the marked point under the uniformizing conformal maps is described by the Loewner flow (Lemma~\ref{lem::x_differential}).
+The proof makes use of a characterization of continuous self-similar Markov processes due to Lamperti \cite[Theorem~5.1]{LAMP72}.
+(In the setting that we consider, this is a rescaled version of the fact that ``the only continuous Markov process with stationary increments are the Brownian motions with drift.'')

 The next step in the proof of the reversibility of $\SLE_\kappa(\rho)$ for $\rho > -2$ is to show that the time-reversal $\CR(\eta)$ of $\eta \sim \SLE_\kappa(\rho)$ for $\rho \in (-2,0]$ satisfies the criteria of Theorem~\ref{thm::conformal_markov}.
 This is in some sense the heart of the argument.
 We will first present a new proof in the case that $\rho = 0$, which is related to an argument sketch obtained (but never published) by the second author and Schramm several years ago.
 The idea is to try to make sense of conditioning on a flow line of the Gaussian free field, whose law is an $\SLE_\kappa$, up to a {\em reverse} stopping time.
 The conditional law of the initial part of the flow line is then in some sense a certain $\SLE_\kappa(\rho_1; \rho_2)$ process conditioned to merge into the tip of that flow line.
 We make this idea (which involves conditioning on an event of probability zero) precise using certain bi-chordal $\SLE_\kappa$ constructions.
 We will use similar tricks to establish a conformal Markov property for the time-reversal of $\SLE_\kappa$, which is then extended to give a similar property for $\SLE_\kappa(\rho)$.